-A private, nonprofit college located in Savannah, Georgia, South University offers an online MSN degree with a specialization in nurse education.
+This private, nonprofit college located in Savannah, Georgia, offers an online MSN degree with a specialization in nurse education.
 This 54-credit program includes 20 core credits in advanced nursing practice and 34 credits in nurse education.
-South schedules five- and 10-week online courses within a quarter system.
+South University schedules five- and 10-week online courses within a quarter system.
 Required education courses train nurses in teaching methods, curriculum development and design, and assessment strategies.

-2. Sacred Heart University
+Sacred Heart University

 Students who take one eight-week class per session can complete the 39-credit program in two years.
-The MSN program offers several specializations including nursing education.
+The MSN program offers several specializations, including nursing education.
 This RN-to-MSN nurse educator online specialization requires 180 clinical practicum hours and qualifies graduates to sit for the exam to become certified in nurse education.

-Capella University’s online MSN with a specialization in nursing education is accredited by the Commission on Collegiate Nursing Education.
-Applicants must hold a bachelor’s in nursing (BSN) and a license as a registered nurse.
+Capella's online MSN with a specialization in nursing education is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Each applicant must hold a BSN and an RN license.
 The 54-credit MSN nursing education online program prepares RNs to teach nursing courses in hospitals or online.

 Online students may select Capella's Guided Path or FlexPath.
-The guided option provides more structure and guidelines, while the flexible path remains entirely asynchronous and enables students to pay one fee per 12-week session, regardless of how many courses they take.
+The guided option provides more structure and guidelines, while the flexible path offers entirely asynchronous delivery and enables students to pay one fee per 12-week session, regardless of how many courses they take.
 Students in the FlexPath can complete the MSN in as little as a year and save on tuition costs.